OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

     ```
     npm install --msvs_version=2015
     ```

+6. Make sure that your CouchDB server is running.
-6. Start the application with the following command:
+7. Start the application with the following command:
     ```
     npm start
     ```